Nurses

 Do you have advice you would like to share?
 Reach out to Gage Woolley to learn how you might be featured in a future article.

-What do you love most about nursing?
-In other words, why did you chose this profession?
+What do you love most about nursing and why did you choose this profession?

 What lessons did you learn at UC that have stuck with you over the years?
-In other words, how has your UC education helped you be the best nurse you can be?
+How has your UC education helped you be the best nurse you can be?

 What is one unexpected experience during your time at UC that you would like to share?

-What do you love most about nursing?
-In other words, why did you chose this profession?
+What do you love most about nursing and why did you choose this profession?

 What lessons did you learn at UC that have stuck with you over the years?
-In other words, how has your UC education helped you be the best nurse you can be?
+How has your UC education helped you be the best nurse you can be?

 What is one unexpected experience during your time at UC that you would like to share?

-What do you love most about nursing?
-In other words, why did you chose this profession?
+What do you love most about nursing and why did you choose this profession?

 What lessons did you learn at UC that have stuck with you over the years?
-In other words, how has your UC education helped you be the best nurse you can be?
+How has your UC education helped you be the best nurse you can be?

 What is one unexpected experience during your time at UC that you would like to share?